 Table of Contents

-The clinical presentation of post-thoracotomy pain nearly mirrors that of neuropathic pain, though a number of patients will also report experiencing symptoms of non-neuropathic pain as well.
+This type of pain nearly mirrors that of neuropathic pain, though a number of patients will also report experiencing symptoms of non-neuropathic pain as well.

-The most common symptoms reported by patients suffering from post-thoracotomy pain include:
+The most common post thoracotomy pain symptoms include:

 - Sharp, stabbing pain along the area of the incision scar